 However, if you wish to participate in the development of MFM or ULAM, you will need to download and build the software from its source codes, which are kept in two repositories at Github.

-Cloning the repo from Github seems relatively straight forward, but there are some dependencies that need to be installed in order to get the source to build.
-Here is a full tutorial describing how to build the MFM software from the source.
+Cloning the repos from Github seems relatively straightforward, but there are some dependencies that need to be installed in order to get the source to build.
+Here are steps describing how to build MFM and ULAM from their sources.

 Note: This tutorial is performed on Ubuntu 14.04 .
 Your installation procedure may vary.

 First, make sure that lists of packages are up-to-date

 sudo apt-get update

 These packages are described in more detail in the immediately following subsections, but here they are all in one command for convenience:

 sudo apt-get install git g++ libsdl1.2-dev libsdl-image1.2-dev libsdl-ttf2.0-dev libcrypt-openssl-bignum-perl libcrypt-openssl-rsa-perl libcapture-tiny-perl

 You will need to install git.
 This can be done with a package manager, such as apt-get: